 There are just as many (if not more) special experiences available for families.
 If you want to add on something in addition to the “normal” experiences, we recommend contacting an Authorized Disney Vacation Planner (as mentioned above in the “Booking a Package” section) and seeing what they recommend.
 Or, you can post a question in the comments here and we’ll recommend something!

 Planning an itinerary is a big deal, even for some frequent Walt Disney World guests.
 Some people create binders, spreadsheets, and schedule every step of their day.
 People get serious and obsessive about this.
 As mentioned above, Walt Disney World can be a crowded place with some really long lines.
 Having an itinerary, even a loose one, is important for first-time visitors.
 Doing things inefficiently can mean a lot more time spent in lines or having to skip attractions completely if lines are too long.
-Since we visit regularly, this doesn’t matter much to us and we don’t plan an itinerary–if an attraction has a long line, we simply skip it and do it on our next visit.
+All you need to develop a basic itinerary are our attraction guides for each park.
+We highly recommend reading each of these and getting a rough idea of which attractions you want to do, and where you want to book your FastPass+:

-When we first started visiting Walt Disney World, having a solid itinerary did matter to us, and we used TouringPlans.com for this.
+These are enough for a loose and helpful plan that will still allow for plenty of spontaneity.
+If you want to get really in-depth and map out your entire day in advance, we recommend TouringPlans.com for this.
 TouringPlans is a subscription-based website that offers a wait times app, step by step plans for visiting attractions, and a crowd calendar for picking the best days to visit.
-I now work for TouringPlans, so you might think my opinions are a bit biased on this.
-If so, do some independent research–you’ll find numerous other sites also recommending TouringPlans.
-If you’re more “old school,” you might prefer a tangible book, like The Unofficial Guide to Walt Disney World, to plan your itinerary.
+If you’re more “old school,” you might prefer a tangible book, like The Unofficial Guide to Walt Disney World 2014, to plan your itinerary.

 With all of the rest of the planning that you’re doing, we strongly recommend first-time visitors do not adopt our practice of “winging it” for your daily itinerary.
 You don’t need to plan every movement so that there’s no spontaneity in your trip, just make sure you have at least a loose plan of what you’re going to do.